jrtaylor71/Smart-Thermostat-Alt-Firmware/DOCUMENTATION.md

-# ESP32 Simple Thermostat - Complete Documentation
+# Smart Thermostat Alt Firmware - Complete Documentation

 ## Project Overview

-The ESP32 Simple Thermostat is a comprehensive, feature-rich smart thermostat system built on the ESP32 platform.
+The Smart Thermostat Alt Firmware is a comprehensive, feature-rich smart thermostat system built on the ESP32 platform.
 It combines local touch control with remote MQTT/Home Assistant integration, making it suitable for both standalone operation and smart home environments.

 ### Key Features